Here’s what we know about Andor Season 2, from whether there is a release date to details on who could be returning to the cast.

 The series is chronicling the backstory of Cassian Andor (Diego Luna), the Rebel spy we first met in Rogue One before his fateful encounter with Jyn Erso, and their heroic efforts to steal the plans to the Death Star.

-While there isn’t an exact release date for Andor Season 2, it’s expected to release on Disney+ in Fall 2024 – so basically another two years away.
+No, there is currently no set release date for Andor Season 2.
+However, while there isn’t an exact release date for Andor Season 2, it’s expected to release on Disney+ in Fall 2024 – so basically another two years away.

 Filming on the second season kicked off this week ahead of the finale, and going by the previous timeline of production, it’s unlikely we’ll see it before the end of 2023.